Search

 Manufactured Home Community Redevelopment Program

-The Manufactured Home Community Redevelopment Program is a grant program to fund infrastructure improvements or the acquisition of manufactured home parks.
-It addresses the needs of aging manufactured home communities around the state and prioritizes projects based on health, safety and critical need improvements.
-The program also prioritizes projects that leverage support from local municipalities or projects converting a community to a cooperative ownership model.
+The program addresses the needs of aging manufactured home communities around the state and prioritizes projects based on health, safety and critical need improvements.
+It also prioritizes projects leveraging support from local municipalities or projects converting a community to a cooperative ownership model.

 Eligible applicants include privately, publicly or cooperatively owned communities, as well as nonprofit organizations acting as an intermediary on behalf of a park.